 The undersides of the wings of these types of butterflies in California are yellow, and there are a few dots of brown and white across the forewings.

-Within this species, there is also a variation with ventral wings that are a lime green color.
+There is also a variation within this species with lime-green ventral wings.
 Despite their diminutive size, orange sulfurs are California’s most destructive species.

 Infestations of caterpillars belonging to this species are common in alfalfa fields.
 Because these caterpillars only come out at night, they cause a significant amount of damage to the crops.